-PY 2009 CAPER Institutional Structure # 8 response:
+PY 2010 CAPER Institutional Structure # 8 response:

 City staff is involved in activities of different non-profit organizations.
-City staff is involved in the housing development and loan activities of Neighborhood Housing Services.
-Staff attends the Homeless Intervention Task Force (HITF), which is an organization of various homeless and supportive service providers that serve the City of Beloit.
+City staff is involved in the housing development and loan activities of Neighborhood Housing Services (NHS) and is a Board Member as well as a member of their Strategic Marketing and Resource Development Committee.

+Staff attends the Homeless Intervention Task Force (HITF) meetings, which is an organization of various homeless and supportive service providers that serve the City of Beloit.
 City staff sits on the HITF Resource Committee which identifies gaps in services, researches funding opportunities, and shares and updates available resources in the community.
+City staff also participates in the HITF Disaster Action Response Team (DART) which developed an organized two-county response plan in the event of a resident displacement due to man-made situations, i.e. foreclosure of a multi-unit building, a multi-unit building being posted unfit for human habitation due to disrepair by property owner, etc. Man-made displacements are not covered by typical disaster displacement funding such as Red Cross or FEMA.
+The City is also a member of the HEAT Locations Committee, which was developed in response to a growing number of homeless youth in Rock County.
+This committee is charged with locating a property to house unaccompanied youth in a group foster home setting.

-City staff also participates in the HITF Rapid Response Committee.
-City staff is a member of the Domestic Violence Task Force.
-The City is also working with Community Action of Rock and Walworth Counties and Neighborhood Housing Services of Beloit in partnership to try to more effectively target our resources.
+The City also works with Community Action of Rock and Walworth Counties and Neighborhood Housing Services of Beloit in partnership to try to more effectively target our resources.